MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-5-MultipleQubits.md

 Finally, although new gates needed to be added to our gate set to achieve universal quantum computing for two qubit quantum computers, no new gates need to be introduced in the multi-qubit case.
 The gates $H$, $T$ and CNOT form a universal gate set on many qubits because any general unitary transformation can be broken into a series of two qubit rotations.
 We then can leverage the theory developed for the two-qubit case and use it again here when we have many qubits.

 While the linear algebraic notation that we have been using so far can certainly be used to describe many qubit states, it becomes increasingly cumbersome as we grow the states.
-The resulting column-vector for this bit string is $128$ dimensional, which makes expressing it formally cumbersome using the notation described previously.
+The resulting column-vector for this length 7 bit string is $128$ dimensional, which makes expressing it formally cumbersome using the notation described previously.
 For this reason, we discuss a  notation that is common in quantum computing and allows us to concisely describe these high-dimensional vectors.